-Note that under California wage and hour laws, a so-called “exempt employee” typically have to earn at least the minimum wage as one of the conditions of being exempt.
+Note that under California wage and hour laws, a so-called “exempt employee” typically has to earn at least the minimum wage as one of the conditions of being exempt.

-If you have any further questions regarding overtime pay or other issues involving compensation claims with the Labor Commissioner’s Office, or you have a wage claim filed against you, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding overtime pay or other issues involving compensation claims with the Labor Commissioner’s Office, or you have a wage claim filed against you, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.